sftpgo/docs/docs/oidc.md

 SFTPGO_HTTPD__BINDINGS__0__OIDC__QUERY_USERINFO="true"
 ```

-- ID token claims take precedence over UserInfo claims with the same name, so the UserInfo response fills in the missing claims.
+- Non-empty ID token claims take precedence over UserInfo claims with the same name, so the UserInfo response fills in the missing claims.
 A claim set to null, to an empty string or to an empty list counts as missing in both sources: if the ID token returns an empty `username_field` or `role_field`, the value from the UserInfo response is used.
 Enable `query_userinfo` only if the UserInfo claims are as authoritative as the ID token ones for these two fields.
 - The UserInfo subject must match the ID token subject, as required by the OpenID Connect specification.
 The authentication fails if the subjects don't match or if the UserInfo request fails.
-- The claims describing the authentication event (`sid`, `auth_time`, `nonce`) are always read from the ID token.
+- `sid`, `auth_time` and `nonce` are read from the ID token only.

 The provider must advertise a UserInfo endpoint in its discovery document, this is checked at startup: SFTPGo refuses to start if `query_userinfo` is enabled and the endpoint is missing.